nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 07 - The Status.md

 ### Scene 4: The Title

 - **Key Event:** Torin bestows the title of "Wise Woman" upon Angelica, which she accepts as a "shield" for her survival.
-  - _Character Defining Moment:_ **Angelica Vance** — She accepts the burden of the title for strategic reasons but maintains her identity as an engineer.
+  - _Character Defining Moment:_ **Angelica Ward** — She accepts the burden of the title for strategic reasons but maintains her identity as an engineer.
-  - _Key Dialog:_ **Angelica Vance:** "It's not magic.
+  - _Key Dialog:_ **Angelica Ward:** "It's not magic.
 It's just air pressure.
 Physics.
 Biology.
 But if it gets me a warm bed and better food than raw lizard, I'll take the title.
 Just... don't start worshipping me.
 I'm not a goddess.
 I'm just an engineer who knows how to fix a clogged pipe."

 ---